Yury Syomin

-Yury Pavlovich Syomin (Юрий Павлович Сёмин; born 11 May 1947) is a Russian football coach.
-He has managed FC Lokomotiv Moscow for 4 different stints, for a total of over 23 years.
-The recent history of the Russian club has been associated with him, as he was also president for a short period.
+Yury Pavlovich Syomin (Юрий Павлович Сёмин; born 11 May 1947) is a Russian football manager and a former player.
+He is best known for his time with FC Lokomotiv Moscow, which spanned five decades, from 1986 to 2020 (not consecutively).

-Biography
+Biography and personal life

 Syomin was born on 11 May 1947 in Orenburg.
 His family moved to Oryol some time later.
 As a child he has showed interest in football, ice hockey, volleyball, and athletics.
 His son Andrei Syomin is also a player and a coach.

+Syomin had been a spectator at every UEFA Champions League final since 1996, with the exception for the 2020 final, played completely behind closed doors.

-Player career
+Playing career

 At the age of 16, while still attending school, Syomin started his player career at Spartak Oryol, a Soviet Second League club.

 One year later he was invited to Spartak Moscow.
 He has scored two first Spartak's goals in a European competition (in 1966 against OFK Beograd).

 At the age of 20, Syomin changed club again, this time to Dynamo Moscow.
 With this club, he won his only player's trophy, the 1970 Soviet Cup.
 He calls the spell with Dynamo the most successful period of his player career.

 Syomin left Dynamo due to disagreements with the coach after he was not fielded in a European match.
 After that he has changed several other clubs.
 Syomin played for Kairat Almaty, Chkalovets Novosibirsk, Lokomotiv Moscow, and Kuban Krasnodar.
 He ended his career as a player at the age of 33.